Introducing Authy For Your Personal Computer

 Authy lets you use “something you know” paired with “something you have” to log in securely into your accounts using two-factor authentication.
 Up until now, however, what you “have” was either your cellphone, your smartphone or your tablet.

-But now, with our goal in mind to provide secure and seamless two-factor authentication to users everywhere, we are excited to announce the Authy App for PCs available on Windows, Mac, and Linux.
+But now, with our goal in mind to provide secure and seamless two-factor authentication to users everywhere, we are excited to announce the Authy App is now available on Windows, Mac, and a browser agnostic version.
 (I know what you’re thinking, is this secure?
 Is this still two-factor authentication?
 Yes, and we’ll explain more below.)

 You usually log in to your accounts from your desktop or laptop, right?
 And now, using Authy for PCs, you’ll be able to access your two-factor authentication tokens directly from your computer screen without the hassle of copying them over from other devices.
 Simply put, you’ll never have to type a token manually again.

-All of this was possible thanks to the recently released Chrome Apps framework.
-Using the Chrome Apps framework we were able to build a great multi-platform app that not only is very easy to install, but it also feels and looks native across different operating systems.
-So, if you’ve been using Authy on your smartphone, Authy for PCs works just as great as the Authy mobile app.
+We were able to build a great multi-platform app that not only is very easy to install, but it also feels and looks native across different operating systems.
+So, if you’ve been using Authy on your smartphone, Authy for Desktop works just as great as the Authy mobile app.
 If you don’t own a smartphone, this app provides a better alternative to text-messages and phone calls, and we think you’ll love it.

 Also, because of the way we built the Authy platform, if your laptop is ever lost or stolen you can automatically deactivate your tokens using another Authy device, like your smartphone or tablet.

 So what about malware, can malware steal my Two-Factor tokens?